57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 - Clips only provide the app's core functional modules.
 Due to Apple restrictions, the maximum size of an App Clip in its uncompressed state cannot exceed 15MB (iOS16 and above, iOS15 and below cannot exceed 10MB).
 - The small size requires more stringent feature requirements to ensure users can flash download and open the App Clip.

 One potential impediment: Since the codes in the entire app usually reference each other, an App Clip may have to reference module B to reference module A, and then reference module C, and so forth.
-This increases code complexity and size rapidly.
+This increases the code complexity and size rapidly.

 That is why we recommend that the App Clip code be as independent as possible from the full app.
 Should you consider rewriting the App Clip code, the workload is not significant.